linda-seiter/cmsc115_2252/week2/week2_lesson.md

 _Write a program that converts inches to feet.
 The program should read in an integer representing the number of inches, then calculate and display the equivalent number of feet.
 There are 12 inches in a foot._

 The table below contains 5 test cases that will be used for testing.
-The last two columns are filled out after the program is written and executed.
+The first three columns can be filled out based on the specified program requirements.
+The last two columns are filled out by executing the program and observing the actual output.

 | Test | Input | Expected Output       | Actual Output | Pass/Fail |
 | ---- | ----- | --------------------- | ------------- | --------- |